 All terms used in this division have the meaning given to the term in the appropriate substantive statute or rule or, in the absence of such definition, their common and ordinary meaning unless otherwise required by context or defined below:

-(1) "Alleged Violation" means any violation cited in a Notice of Noncompliance, Warning Letter, Pre-Enforcement Notice, or Expedited Enforcement Offer that the department or other government agency records after observation, investigation or data collection, or for which the department receives independent evidence sufficient to issue a Notice of Noncompliance, Warning Letter, Pre-Enforcement Notice, or Expedited Enforcement Offer.
+(1) "Alleged Violation" means any violation cited in a written notice issued by DEQ or other government agency.

 (2) "Class I Equivalent," which is used to determine the value of the "P" factor in the civil penalty formula, means two Class II violations, one Class II and two Class III violations, or three Class III violations.

 (3) "Commission" means the Environmental Quality Commission.

-(4) "Compliance" means meeting the requirements of the applicable statutes, and commission or department rules, permits or orders.
+(4) "Compliance" means meeting the requirements of the applicable statutes, and commission or DEQ rules, permits or orders.

 (5) "Conduct" means an act or omission.

-(6) "Director" means the director of the department or the director's authorized deputies or officers.
+(6) "Director" means the director of DEQ or the director's authorized deputies or officers.

-(7) "Department" means the Department of Environmental Quality.
+(7) "DEQ" means the Department of Environmental Quality.

-(8) “Expedited Enforcement Offer” (EEO) means a written offer by the department to settle an alleged violation pursuant to the expedited procedure described in OAR 340-012-0170(2).
+(8) “Expedited Enforcement Offer” (EEO) means a written offer by DEQ to settle an alleged violation pursuant to the expedited procedure described in OAR 340-012-0170(2).

+(9) “Field Penalty” as used in this division, has the meaning given that term in OAR Chapter 340, Division 150.

+(10) "Final Order and Stipulated Penalty Demand Notice" means a written notice issued to a respondent by DEQ demanding payment of a stipulated penalty pursuant to the terms of an agreement entered into between the respondent and DEQ.

-(9) "Flagrant" or "flagrantly" means the respondent had actual knowledge that the conduct was unlawful and consciously set out to commit the violation.
+(11) "Flagrant" or "flagrantly" means the respondent had actual knowledge that the conduct was unlawful and consciously set out to commit the violation.

-(10) "Formal Enforcement Action" (FEA) means a proceeding initiated by the department that entitles a person to a contested case hearing or that settles such entitlement, including, but not limited to, Notices of Violation, Notices of Civil Penalty, Penalty Demand Notices, department orders, commission orders, Mutual Agreement and Orders, and other consent orders.
+(12) "Formal Enforcement Action" (FEA) means a proceeding initiated by DEQ that entitles a person to a contested case hearing or that settles such entitlement, including, but not limited to, Notices of Civil Penalty Assessment and Order, Final Order and Stipulated Penalty Demand Notices, department orders, commission orders, Mutual Agreement and Orders, accepted Expedited Enforcement Offers, Field Penalties, and other consent orders.

-(11) "Intentional" means the respondent acted with a conscious objective to cause the result of the conduct.
+(13) "Intentional" means the respondent acted with a conscious objective to cause the result of the conduct.